Tixit/Gem.js/README.md

 * **a module system, script bundler, or loader**.
 If you're looking for an excellent module system and bundler, look no further than [webpack](http://webpack.github.io/).
 * **a templating system**.
 In blocks.js, you use functions and objects to compose together a page, rather than templates.
 * **an animation library**.
 If you're looking for animations, try [Émile](https://github.com/madrobby/emile).
 * **a framework**.
 A framework is a system that calls *your* code.
-A module is a set of functions that your code can call.
+A module is a set of functions and classes that your code can call.
 Blocks.js is the latter.
 Blocks.js can work well right alongside traditionally written html and css, and you can choose to wrap dom constructs in a Block only if you want to.
 * **super heroic**.
 It does one thing well: web components.
 It embraces the [single-responsibility principle ](http://en.wikipedia.org/wiki/Single_responsibility_principle) and is entirely stand-alone.

 Install